It's common for people with Parkinson’s to get depression but not everyone with the condition will experience it.

-Being diagnosed with Parkinson's can be very stressful and upsetting for many reasons and the condition can have an impact on every aspect of life.
-So it's completely understandable that you might sometimes experience feelings of depression because of Parkinson's.
+Being diagnosed with Parkinson's can be very stressful and upsetting for many reasons, and the condition can have an impact on every aspect of life.
+It's completely understandable that you might sometimes experience feelings of depression because of Parkinson's.

-For example, as Parkinson's symptoms progress, some people may find that they have to reduce certain activities like socialising.
+For example, as Parkinson's symptoms progress, some people may find that they can't spend as much time on certain activities, such as socialising.
 This could lead to loneliness and isolation, which may increase the risk of depression.